 The Schools advisors lead on support for schools and parishes on the development of Church school distinctiveness and values, collective worship, spirituality, RE, SIAMS and school standards.
-They offer training for governors on headteacher appointments and support schools in the process, and supports schools on general pastoral issues.
+They offer training for governors on headteacher appointments and support schools in the process and supports schools on general pastoral issues.
+Richard Wharton also acts as the schools governance co-ordinator

-RE and SIAMS Consultant
+RE and Spirituality Consultant